Financial-Times/content-tree/README.md

 To read the spec, go to [SPEC.md](./SPEC.md).
 You should read the spec if you are implementing an article renderer, or adding or amending an article component.

+If you are looking for a definitive guide for what is returned by CAPI, this is available at https://api-docs.ft.com/internal/reference/get_content-tree-uuid

 ---

 ## Contents